dnalborczyk/serverless-offline-lerna/README.md

 - Lazy loading of your handler files.
 - And more: integrations, authorizers, proxies, timeouts, responseParameters, HTTPS, CORS, etc...

-This plugin is updated by its users, I just do maintenance and ensure that PRs are relevant to the community.
-In other words, if you [find a bug or want a new feature](https://github.com/dherault/serverless-offline/issues), please help us by becoming one of the [contributors](https://github.com/dherault/serverless-offline/graphs/contributors) :v: !
-See the [contributing section](#contributing).

 ## Documentation

 - [Getting started](#getting-started)